Am I required to have Pre-2009 status?

 - are transferring from a non-science degree to a science degree; or

 - have completed a degree and are now commencing a new degree.

 Continuing students who commenced between 2009 and 2012 were charged the National Priority rate for Mathematics, Statistics and Science subject areas.
 Policy changes announced in the 2012 Australian Government budget resulted in the Mathematics, Statistics and Science subject areas being reclassified as Band 2 subject areas for all students effective from 1 January 2013.
 Continuing students will be charged Band 2 for any future topics in the Mathematics, Statistics and Science subject areas.

-If you are unsure whether you are required to have Pre-2009 status, contact Student Finance Services for advice.
+If you are unsure whether you are required to have Pre-2009 status, contact Flinders Connect for advice.